HongVince/2ND-PROJECT-SQL-Covid-19/README.md

-# Findings and Observations
+# Covid-19 Deaths

     Dataset: https://ourworldindata.org/covid-deaths
     Years Covered: 2020-2023

-## Synopsis
+## About

-In this project, I collect Covid-19 data from Our World in Data to export into SQL for analysis.
-After demonstrating my ability to develop CTEs, Temp Tables and Views, I export my findings into Tableau for visualization and further analysis.
+This project explores Covid-19 data to understand the pandemic's effect on a global scale, then narrowing it down to illustrate countries most effected.
+More specifically, exploring this data will shed light onto the vaccination percentage, contraction rate, death rates, infection rates and death count.

-## Some Key Points
+## Key Points Mentioned Above

 - The vaccination percentage of a continent's population
 - The contraction percentage of a continent's population
 - The liklihood of death by country